spiritedtechie/lagom-in-action/README.md

 e.g. POST /api/person/Bob/saying

-It uses the standard CQRS / Event Sourcing appraoch with Cassandra storage - this is the default standard in the framework.
+It uses the standard CQRS / Event Sourcing approach with Cassandra storage - this is the default standard in the framework.